Follow BLACKPINK Lisa's skincare routine for that everlasting glow

 Another glimpse into Lisa’s skincare essentials takes us to liquid lift serums.
 As the name suggests. the product helps lift the skin when used regularly over a long period of time.
 The appearance of fine lines reduces with the use of this serum.

 For our star Lisa, the La Prairie Skin Caviar Liquid Lift Serum works the best.
-It’s one of the most expensive products in Lisa’s collection, costing a whopping $ 750 for 50ml.
+It’s one of the most expensive products in Lisa’s collection, costing a whopping $ 750 (INR 61,051.50) for 50ml.